timmanik/librechat-for-portkey/README.md

 The variable ${USER_EMAIL} was created and is referenced in the JavaScript code that processes the headers.
 This naming convention is currently supported by our custom [`initializeClient.js`](api/initializeClient.js) code.

-This will add `x-portkey-metadata` as a header to the request to Portkey, passing in the email address of the user making the request in Librechat.
+This will add `x-portkey-metadata` as a header to the request to Portkey, passing in the email address of the user making the request in LibreChat.

 ### [`docker-compose.override.yml`](docker-compose.override.yml)